 Amazon’s culture of scaling, agility and innovation is the secret to its phenomenal growth.

 When you look at Amazon’s record performance in 2020, with annual revenue up 38% to $386 billion, a yearly increase of over $100 billion, and net profit up to 84% for the year compared to the previous year, it’s difficult for most business leaders to comprehend how they have been able to to do it.
 How have they been able to scale and maintain their culture of agility and innovation?
-I certainly didn’t understand it until I joined them in 2018.

 Amazon has enabled continuous transformation, innovation, and agility and scaled to an organisation of over 1 million employees.
 What can we learn from Amazon about their combination of culture, ways of working and technology that has enabled them to continue to scale and innovate?

-I would like to share some insights about Amazon’s ongoing transformation journey of all its different businesses.
+Here are some insights about Amazon’s ongoing transformation journey of all its different businesses.

 “Agility is the only sustainable advantage because everything else people can copy; they can replicate it.
 Nothing else is sustainable.”